mozilla/platform-status/features/text-decoration-4.md

 caniuse_ref: text-decoration
 ---

 A module of CSS that defines features relating to text decoration, such as underlines, text shadows, and emphasis marks.
-Level 4 adds new properties like <code>text-decoration-skip-ink</code>, <code>text-underline-offset</code>, and <code>text-decoration-thickness</code>.
+Level 4 adds new properties like `text-decoration-skip-ink`, `text-underline-offset`, and `text-decoration-thickness`.